logaretm/vee-validate/docs/content/tutorials/basics.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 There is a lot more you can do with vee-validate and while this example is verbose, there are other ways and features you can use to clean up your form validation logic.
-Here is a few things that you can do with vee-validate:
+Here are a few things that you can do with vee-validate:

 - Declare rules globally and use them in a Laravel-like syntax
 - Using 3rd-party libraries like `yup` to validate